Google Rating

 • Compared to the other treatment options for full-arch replacements, All-on-4 is an affordable choice.

-• All-on-4 comes with immediate function, and patients can also quickly go for the treatment after the dentist confirm the procedure for them.
+• All-on-4 comes with immediate function, and patients can also quickly go for treatment after the dentist confirms the procedure.

-• Altogether, the treatment option improves the quality of life of patients and enhance their facial aesthetics.
+• Altogether, the treatment option improves patients’ quality of life and enhances their facial aesthetics.

 • The treatment also helps people to improve their oral health.

-Though it offers an excellent range of benefits, not everyone can be eligible for the All-on-4 dental implant treatment due to it needs sufficient level of bone to hold the implants.
+Though it offers an excellent range of benefits, not everyone can be eligible for the All-on-4 dental implant treatment because it needs a sufficient bone level to hold the implants.

 Types Of Implants Used